Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Caregiver Support Interventions

 Nursing care extends beyond the patient to the caregiver system.
-Evidence-based caregiver support interventions — including psychoeducation programs, skills training, and respite care — should feature in any comprehensive nursing care plan for Alzheimer’s.
 The Resources for Enhancing Alzheimer’s Caregiver Health (REACH II) program is the best-studied intervention in the US, showing significant reductions in caregiver burden and improvements in quality of life.

 Frequently Asked Questions